jshoudy/fisk-csci-110/schedule.md

 ---
 layout: page
-title: Schedule
+title: Calendar
 description: The weekly event schedule.
 ---

-# Weekly Schedule
+# Class Calendar

 Lectures, labs, office hours, exams, and other events can be found on this calendar.